 Gold coins we buy regularly include:

-American Gold Buffalos.
-Pure .9999 gold bullion coins.
-We pay strong premiums on these because the purity is certified.
+- American Gold Buffalos: Pure.9999 gold bullion coins (24K).
+We pay strong premiums because the purity is certified by the US Mint and there is no alloy discount.

-Foreign coins: Canadian Maple Leafs, South African Krugerrands, British Sovereigns, Mexican 50 Pesos, and Chinese Gold Pandas.
-Most foreign gold bullion coins are priced at spot plus a small premium.
-Older foreign coins get individual assessment.
+- Foreign gold coins: Canadian Maple Leafs, South African Krugerrands, British Sovereigns, Mexican 50 Pesos, and Chinese Gold Pandas.
+Most foreign bullion is priced at spot plus a small premium.
+Older foreign coins with numismatic significance get individual assessment.

 How Coin Pricing Works